python/devguide/triaging.rst

 GitHub Labels
 '''''''''''''

-An important component of triaging PRs and issues on GitHub involves appropriately categorizing them through the usage of labels.
+An important component of triaging PRs for the CPython repo involves appropriately categorizing them through the usage of labels.

-Labels include:
+Labels for PRs include:

 DO-NOT-MERGE - Used on PRs to prevent miss-islington from being able to automatically merge to pull request.
 This label is appropriate when a PR